 }

-• Fn::Join: An AWS CloudFormation function that concatenates strings using a separator.
-It is often heavily used in complex CloudFormation scripts like the one above.
+- Fn::Join: an AWS CloudFormation function that concatenates strings using a separator.
+It’s heavily used in complex CloudFormation scripts like the one above.

 Conclusion

-In the real world, having a single web server and putting it on the same machine as a single database server is not a good idea, but it does the trick for explaning how CloudFormation works.
+In the real world, putting a single web server on the same machine as a single database server is not a good idea, but it does the trick for explaining how CloudFormation works.

-If you have any comments or questions, please post in the comments below.
+If you have any comments or questions, please post them below.
 Thanks!